COMP122/comp122-f24/reference/TAC2mips.md

   }
   ```

-  Transformig the code in the simplistic method yields:
+  Transforming the code in the simplistic method yields:

   ```java TAC
   init:     ;